Shingles (herpes zoster) is infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.

 Rarely, doctors take a sample from the blisters to be analyzed or do a skin biopsy to confirm the diagnosis.

-A vaccine to prevent shingles is recommended for healthy people aged 60 or over, regardless of whether they have had chickenpox or shingles.
+A shingles vaccine is recommended for healthy people aged 60 or over, regardless of whether they have had chickenpox or shingles.
 This vaccine decreases the chance of getting shingles by one half and decreases the chance of getting postherpetic neuralgia by two thirds.
 If shingles develops in people who have been vaccinated, it is less severe than in those who have not been vaccinated.

 When shingles occurs, taking antiviral drugs reduces the risk of developing postherpetic neuralgia.

-Several antiviral drugs are effective in treating shingles.
+Shingles treatments include several antiviral drugs.
 Oral antiviral drugs such as famciclovir or valacyclovir are often given, particularly to older people and to people with a weakened immune system.
 Acyclovir is sometimes used.
 The drugs should be started as soon as shingles is suspected, before blisters appear if possible.
 The drugs are likely to be ineffective if started more than 3 days after blisters appear.
-These drugs do not cure the disease, but they can help relieve symptoms and shorten their duration.
+These drugs do not cure the disease, but they can help relieve shingles symptoms and shorten their duration.

 If an eye or ear is involved, the appropriate specialist (ophthalmologist or otolaryngologist) should be consulted.

 Wet compresses are soothing, but pain-relieving drugs are often required.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen may be tried, but oral opioid analgesics are often necessary (see Treatment of Pain).
+Nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen may be tried, but oral opioid analgesics are often necessary.

 To prevent bacterial infections from developing, people with shingles should keep the affected skin clean and dry and should not scratch the blisters.